CLONED FIRM WARNING

 The Firm’s governance arrangements are headed by the Board of Partners (the “Board”).

 The Board operates as the governing body of the Firm.
-It meets on a monthly basis and on an ad hoc basis if circumstances so require, and is responsible for the day to day running and oversight of the Firm.
+It meets on a quarterly basis and on an ad hoc basis if circumstances so require, and is responsible for the day to day running and oversight of the Firm.
 The Board reviews, amongst other things, the level of fund capital and risk limits allocated to individual traders, the Firm’s financial information (such as monthly accounts, regulatory returns, and audited year end accounts), marketing activity, HR matters, the information technology environment, the ICAAP, internal and external audit reports and related recommendations, operational risk and compliance reports, status reports from departmental heads and oversees any relevant outsourcing that has been undertaken by the Firm.

 A representative of the Board sits on each of the Firm’s management committees which report into the Board.
 This provides assurance to the Board that relevant items are being identified and reviewed and that items which are material in light of the Board’s risk appetite are reported to the Board.
 In addition, and where relevant, the committees provide appropriate written reports detailing any issues for escalation to the Board.
 Individual Board members also provide positive assurance at the meetings that there are no other material items to report or escalate from their respective departments or from their reporting lines.